You will be advised on your exam timetable which of the following can be taken into the exam room:

 You may also bring:

-- Wrist or hand-held watch - Note: All watches must be placed in a clear resealable plastic bag under your seat before the exam starts.
+- Wrist or hand-held watch - Note: All watches must be placed under your desk, either in a clear resealable plastic bag or on the floor.

 - Pens, pencils, rulers and erasers are permitted, but all answers must be written in ink - except where expressly required.
 Pencils may be used only for drawing, sketching or graphical work.
 Pencil cases are not permitted in exam rooms.
 Pens, pencils, rulers and erasers must be in your hands ready to be placed on your desk.

-- All electronic devices including but not limited to mobile phones, tablets and music players (all switched off) and a small money purse/wallet, may be taken into your exam but must be in a clear resealable plastic bag and must be placed under your seat.
+- All electronic devices including but not limited to mobile phones, tablets and music players (all switched off) and a small money purse/wallet, may be taken into your exam.
+These items must be placed under your desk, either in a clear resealable plastic bag or on the floor.
 Use of mobile phones or music players in an exam room will constitute Academic Misconduct.
 Laptop computers are permitted, but they must be switched off and placed under your seat or desk if they do not fit in your resealable bag.

 - A head covering worn for religious or cultural purposes is permitted in the exam room.